CLASSICAL STUDIES 4:

 Open to all classes.
 Dartmouth Distribution: TMV; WCult: CI.

 This special topics course offers an introduction to the most important machines and processes of Greek and Roman technology.
 Emphasis will be on the practical implications and applications of ancient technologies and engineering.
 Within the broad range of technologies surveyed, students will focus on specific case studies to provide deeper analysis and understanding of individual topics.
 Reading will be based on a textbook and selected chapters and articles from secondary sources.
 Greek and Roman writers will also be read in translation.

 Open to all students.
 Dist: TAS; WCult

-CLST 24: Etruscan and Early Roman Archaeology: The Rise of Rome (next offered Fall 2014)
+CLST 24: Etruscan and Early Roman Archaeology: The Rise of Rome (see sample syllabus; most recent offering Fall 2014; next offered Fall 2016)

 This course begins with the archaeology of Late Neolithic and Iron Age Italy, then focuses upon the Etruscans, early Latium and the development of Republican Rome and her colonies, concluding with the death of Caesar in 44 B.C.
 In addition to a chronological development of the material culture of Italy, we will explore at least two important cultural topics: 1) Etruscan religion and its influence on the Roman sacro-political system; 2) the machinery of Roman government as expressed in the spaces in Rome (and other sites) that played host to political ritual: the Arx, the Forum, the Comitium, the Curia, the Tribunal and the Basilica.